crewdevio/Trex/README.md

   - `$ Trex update`

-- [x] support to choose install other versions of modules. (!unstable):
+- [x] support to choose install other versions of modules:

   - `$ Trex install --map fs@0.50.0`